-Led by Meltem Izzetoglu, associate research professor in the Department of Electrical and Computer Engineering, the Biomedical Signals, Systems and Analysis (Bio-SSA) Laboratory’s mission is to study the functioning of human brain and body by acquiring signals of bio-optical, bio-electric, bio-mechanical and bio-acoustic origin using biomedical sensors, devices and signal processing algorithms based on engineering, math, physics, and physiological principles.
+Led by Meltem Izzetoglu, assistant professor in the Department of Electrical and Computer Engineering, the Biomedical Signals, Systems and Analysis (Bio-SSA) Laboratory’s mission is to study the functioning of human brain and body by acquiring signals of bio-optical, bio-electric, bio-mechanical and bio-acoustic origin using biomedical sensors, devices and signal processing algorithms based on engineering, math, physics, and physiological principles.

 In the Bio-SSA Lab, research is focused on brain imaging for cognitive activity and physiological monitoring using optical methods.
 Functional near infrared spectroscopy (fNIRS) can monitor changes in oxygenated- and deoxygenated-hemoglobin, which can be related to cognitive activity and other physiological changes continuously and noninvasively using the attenuation of light in the near infrared range within the tissue.
 Using the advantages fNIRS technology such as portability, affordability, ease of application and noninvasiveness, brain imaging in every day environments, in the field and clinics is being explored in the Bio-SSA Lab on healthy and diseased/disabled populations of all ages.